-- Named “Lawyer of the Year” by The Best Lawyers in America for Litigation – Patent (2021)
+- “Lawyer of the Year” by The Best Lawyers in America for Litigation – Patent (2021)

-- Named to the “Appellate Hot List” by the National Law Journal for representation at the Federal Circuit (2014-2015)
+- “Appellate Hot List” by the National Law Journal for representation at the Federal Circuit (2014-2015)

 - Selected among 50 lawyers in the U.S. as an “Intellectual Property Trailblazer & Pioneer” by the National Law Journal for work in intellectual property (2014)

 - Selected among 20 lawyers in Washington, D.C. as a “Visionary” by the National Law Journal’s Legal Times for outstanding business foresight and legal acumen (2012)

 Mike “is a highly rated trial lawyer with expertise acting before the ITC and an impressive client roster featuring a number of household-name companies in the technology sector.
 Sources call him a ‘smart and engaging lawyer.’”

 Mike “is a dynamic first-chair litigator” and is “an excellent relationship partner and is terrific in the courtroom.”
 “He plans effectively, provides valuable insight and produces excellent results.”